gemersonth/gemersonth/README.md

 <hr>

-Sou desenvolvedor de software 💻, atualmente estou na graduação de *Sistemas de Informação* na **UniFAP** e estou a todo momento em busca de conhecimento 🧠.
+I'm a software developer 💻, currently studying *Information Systems* at **UniFAP**, and I'm constantly seeking knowledge 🧠.

-Aqui publico todos os projetos que desenvolvo durante minha jornada de aprendizado 📚.
+Here I publish all the projects I develop during my learning journey 📚.

-- 🚀 Atualmente estou aprendendo Desenvolvimento Web
+- 🚀 Currently learning Web Development
-- 🛡️ Tenho bastante interesse na área de Cyber Segurança e IoT
+- 🛡️ I have a strong interest in Cybersecurity and IoT
-- 🛠️ Faço uso de ferramentas para aumentar produtividade
+- 🛠️ I use tools to increase productivity
-- 💡 Tenho conhecimentos em Eletrônica Básica e Hardware
+- 💡 I have knowledge of Basic Electronics and Hardware

 <br>